Lee 350 Legend Crimp & Reloading Dies – Setting up the Pacesetter Dies CORRECTLY

 Setting up the Lee Dies Properly

 To a seasoned reloader this may not be something new, however I see many folks discard or replace the Lee Lock Rings mostly because the O-ring makes it hard to adjust the lock ring.
 I’m personally a believer that free-floating increases accuracy and these lock rings are a simple engineered design that I think makes it better than the others.
-The video below will go over the proper setup of these dies as well as a breakdown of this new die set
+This video goes over the proper setup of these dies as well as a breakdown of this new die set.